NEXT UP ON this.

 ‘Whether it’s about always being on or always feeling that we have to reach for it, technology provides an easy way to immediately avoid the challenges of solitude,’ Dr Myers says.
 ‘Solitude is not an easy place to be.
 I think as an artist you have to be ready to be in uneasy and uncomfortable places.’

 Dr Myers says that if you find yourself reaching for your phone, instead you could reach for something that improves your wellbeing.
 ‘There are some really beautiful apps that I use for generating ideas in moments where I’m feeling stuck or like I need to shift my thinking.
 Brian Eno’s Oblique Strategies is a lovely one,’ she says.
-‘He created this set of cards with Peter Schmidt in the 1970s and now it’s an app with these random questions and triggers to spark creative thinking.
+‘He created this set of cards with Peter Schmidt in the 1970s and now it’s an app for Android and iPhone with these random questions and triggers to spark creative thinking.
 Creativity sometimes comes obliquely.
 It isn’t something you can force, but you can cultivate.’

 Sometimes even playing word games can be beneficial.
 ‘You have to think about what are the things that are actually developing you as a human being rather than always going to social media, emails etc.’